NickleDave/blog.nicholdav.info/_posts/2022-12-26-four-tips-structuring-research-python.md

 and have it be only 10 lines.
 Please believe me, it will make the codebase easier to read, it will make internal usage of the function easier to read, it will make it easier to write quick unit tests.
 You do **not** want to hold 500 lines of `utils` in your head when you're trying to track down a bug.
+If you don't like that your top-level namespace gets cluttered by these little modules, than pull out our sub-package trick from above to push those modules down a level.

 So that's me saying what that other blog post said, after I said they already said it.
 All I want to add here is that the same logic from above applies: